Azure-Samples/ms-identity-b2c-javascript-nodejs-management/README.md

 ## Overview

-This chapterwise tutorial demonstrates the use of the [Microsoft Graph API](https://docs.microsoft.com/graph/overview) to perform user account management operations  such as **create**, **read**, **update** and **delete** within an [Azure AD B2C](https://docs.microsoft.com/azure/active-directory-b2c/overview) directory.
+This chapterwise tutorial demonstrates how to use the [Microsoft Graph API](https://docs.microsoft.com/graph/overview) to perform user account management operations  such as **create**, **read**, **update** and **delete** within an [Azure AD B2C](https://docs.microsoft.com/azure/active-directory-b2c/overview) directory.
 The code samples in this tutorial back the [Manage Azure AD B2C user accounts with Microsoft Graph](https://docs.microsoft.com/azure/active-directory-b2c/manage-user-accounts-graph-api) article on [docs.microsoft.com](https://docs.microsoft.com/).

 There are two modes of communication you can use when working with the **Microsoft Graph API** to manage resources in your **Azure AD B2C** tenant: